goatshriek/stumpless/docs/localization.md

 one more test build for this language, you'll also need to add a number of exclusions for the build matrix.
 You can find examples of these in the exclusion portion of the configuration for other languages.

+Finally, add a flag for the new locale to the project README (in the Key Features section) to show off your hard work to everyone else!